Religion and Common Sense

 Jesus

 Jesus gained most of his fame through the performance of miracles.
-Miracle are events that ordinary humans cannot perform or explain, therefore we look to Jesus to acquire this skill.
+Miracle are events or actions that ordinary humans cannot accomplish or explain, therefore we look to Jesus because He could do those things.

 I find it curious that none of Jesus' miracles lasted very long.
 Everyone he cured ended up dead.
-According to the narrative, even Lazarus whom Jesus restored to life from a rotting corpse, died again.
-It appears that Jesus cannot stop the ongoing process of aging and death.
+It appears that Jesus cannot reverse the process of aging and death.

-This makes me wonder about the authenticity of Jesus rising from the dead.
+This makes me wonder about the story of Jesus rising from the dead.
 Was Jesus in fact, really dead?
-If the Roman soldiers had dismembered Jesus' body, would he have reassembled his body parts?
+If the Roman soldiers had dismembered Jesus' body, and buried them in different locations, would he have reassembled his body parts?
+Supposing Jesus had not publicly antagonized the authorities.
+Would he have lived to a ripe old age and died an ordinary death like the Buddha?

-I sometimes wonder about the interpretation the faithful placed on the Crucifixion.
-The popular notion is that Jesus died because of our sins - as if the human race collectively murdered Jesus.
+The popular notion among the faithful is that Jesus died erase the debt incurred by our collective sins against God the Father, beginning with Adam and Eve.
+This makes good copy but it fit the alibi.
+The real story is - I was not there so I could not have and would not have participated.
 Please remember that Jesus was a threat to the authorities because of his popularity as a gifted speaker and performer of miracles.
 He publicly criticized the high priests and government officials.
-He created a mood of messianic excitement among young Jews who wanted to free themselves from the authority of Rome and establish an independent Jewish state - with Jesus as their King.
-This revolutionary desire for freedom pushed the local authorities to take action against Jesus to prevent a popular uprising.
+He created a mood of messianic excitement especially among young Jews who wanted to free themselves from the authority of Rome and establish an independent Jewish state - with Jesus as their King.
+This revolutionary yearning for freedom pushed the local authorities to take action against Jesus to prevent a popular uprising.
 They knew if they allowed the situation to get out of hand, it could force the Governor of Judea to send in the Roman army to restore order.
 This could lead to a massacre and serious consequences for the Jewish authorities who had allowed it to happen.

 The nuns and priests in charge of my religious education never mentioned the danger Jesus faced when he chose to publicly criticized those in power.
-Under Roman rule, political agitators accused of stirring up trouble, faced dire consequences, and crowds of people poured into town to watch them suffer the consequences.
-The penalty was crucifixion, carried out by a crucifixion team hired by the Romans to get the job done.
+Under Roman rule, political agitators faced dire consequences, and crowds of people poured into town to watch them suffer the consequences.
+The penalty was crucifixion, carried out by a profession crucifixion team hired by the Romans.

-Because of a deep-rooted fascination with suffering, the followers of Jesus have decided that crucifixion is a ticket to Heaven.
+Because Jesus was crucified, the followers of Jesus have decided that crucifixion is the ticket to Heaven.
 They believe the more pain you endure on Earth the greater will be your pleasure in Heaven.
-In a northern Philippine village, this belief is so strong that a small group performs an annual Crucifixion on Good Friday with real nails and live participants in order to experience firsthand the agony of Christ, fortunately not to the point of death.
+In a northern Philippine village, this belief is so strong that a small group performs an annual Crucifixion on Good Friday ritual with real nails and live participants in order to experience firsthand the agony of Christ, fortunately not to the point of death.

-The Christian preoccupation with suffering is in stark contrast with Buddhism, a much wiser and older system of knowledge that teaches followers to understand the cause of human suffering and to get rid of it instead of adapting to it.
+The Christian preoccupation with suffering is in stark contrast with Buddhism, a much wiser and older system of knowledge that examines suffering and how to get rid of it.

-According to the four evangelists, who wrote the story of Jesus a century and a half after the event, the Savior of Mankind finished his task and at this very moment sits at the right hand of the Father in Heaven.
+According to the four evangelists, who began to piece together the story of Jesus forty years later, the Savior of Mankind completed his task and now sits at the right hand of the Father in Heaven.
+Mission accomplished.

-If Catholic parents truly believe this, why force innocent children to participate in the Way of the Cross ritual on Good Friday afternoons?
-To add more guilt?
+If Catholic parents truly believe that Jesus paid the debt between Adam and Eve and his Father over the sin of knowledge, why force innocent children to feel shame and guilt through the re-enactment of the Way of the Cross ritual on Good Friday afternoons?

 What Did Jesus Look Like?

-Artists who make a living creating religious paraphernalia for the faithful, like to depict the Boss's Son as a six-foot tall, young, white American male with long brown slightly bobbed hair parted in the middle - and a beard.
-We have all seen pictures of Jesus at different stages of his life and despite the popularity and wide distribution of these images, not a single one of them is Jesus.
+Those of us who make a living creating religious art, like to depict the Boss's Son as a six-foot tall, white American male in his early thirties with long brown slightly bobbed hair, parted in the middle - and a beard.
+We have all seen pictures of the baby Jesus, the child Jesus, the teenage Jesus, Jesus the religious leader and Jesus nailed to the cross.
+Despite the popularity and global distribution of these idols, not a one of them is Jesus since the Son of Man was Jewish,and most likely smaller in stature with short black, curly hair and maybe a beard, but who can say for sure.

 The Shroud of Turin is the only evidence we have that such a person as Jesus of Nazareth actually existed.
 Unfortunately, we have no way to prove or disprove its authenticity.

-So what are we left with – a make -believe character we invent through our collective imagination?
+So what are we left with – a make -believe character we invent and worship through our collective imagination?

 The truth is - knowing or not knowing what Jesus looked like makes no difference.